 If the expected downward adjustment in bond prices occurs gradually over an extended period, investment-grade corporate and high-yield bonds can likely deliver more performance because of the advantage provided by their higher yields.

 However, if the bond market experiences a more rapid sell-off, these assets will likely suffer substantial underperformance.
 Investors should approach the market with a strategy that is appropriate for either scenario.

 Consider funds in these areas, but look for more conservative options, such as short-term high-yield bond funds, which offer the combination of decent yield and lower interest rate risk, or target maturity funds protected to some extent by their fixed maturity dates.

 The Bottom Line

-While a bear market isn't a certainty, it is clear that the odds of weaker future returns outweigh the odds of a return to the kind of high-return environment that characterized 2010-2012.
-Investors—particularly those in or near retirement—should, therefore, consider ways to protect their portfolios from a potential worst-case scenario.
+While a bear market isn't a certainty, it is clear that the odds of weaker future returns outweigh the odds of returning to the kind of high-return environment that characterized 2010-2012.
+Investors—particularly those in or near retirement—should consider ways to protect their portfolios from a financially dangerous scenario.